 In the 2015 Global State of Multichannel Customer Service Report, it was stated that 90% of customers would like some element of self-service when finding help with a product or service.
 More significantly, including a self-service help option allows your business to develop a more favourable perception among users, particularly millennials who are more inclined to solve problems with technology than by reaching out with a call.

 Also, us millennials are all about instant gratification and being in control, mostly due to the pervasiveness of technology (think “likes,” “shares”, immediate answers to questions, etc.).
 We don’t want to be sitting on hold for 10 minutes.
 We don’t want to explain our problem to 5 different people to get a prescribed response.
-When you design your new website, ensure you have a complete support centre with how-to’s, video tutorials, and other content that can also increase their engagement and general user experience.
+When you design a new website, ensure you have a complete support centre with how-to’s, video tutorials, and other content that can also increase their engagement and general user experience.
 Depending on what your selling, you could also include a FAQ page or monitored forum.

 Design for User Experience